Numerical analysis: Numerical stability and well-posed problems

+So an algorithm that solves a well-conditioned problem may be either numerically stable or numerically unstable.
+An art of numerical analysis is to find a stable algorithm for solving a well-posed mathematical problem.

 Areas of study

 The field of numerical analysis includes many sub-disciplines.
 Some of the major ones are:

 Computing values of functions

 One of the simplest problems is the evaluation of a function at a given point.
 The most straightforward approach, of just plugging in the number in the formula is sometimes not very efficient.
 For polynomials, a better approach is using the Horner scheme, since it reduces the necessary number of multiplications and additions.
 Generally, it is important to estimate and control round-off errors arising from the use of floating-point arithmetic.

 Interpolation, extrapolation, and regression

 Interpolation solves the following problem: given the value of some unknown function at a number of points, what value does that function have at some other point between the given points?

 Extrapolation is very similar to interpolation, except that now the value of the unknown function at a point which is outside the given points must be found.

 Regression is also similar, but it takes into account that the data are imprecise.
 Given some points, and a measurement of the value of some function at these points (with an error), the unknown function can be found.
 The least squares-method is one way to achieve this.